 - Discuss lab or study results, if applicable

-A study across 3 sites — Beth Israel Deaconess Medical Center (BIDMC) in Massachusetts, Geisinger Health System (GHS) in Pennsylvania, and Harborview Medical Center (HMC) in Washington — found that most providers had positive or neutral experiences with OpenNotes (a national initiative that promotes sharing notes with patients43).
-When asked about the most difficult aspect of OpenNotes, 3 out of 4 providers commented that nothing was difficult and that they experienced no changes in their practice.
+A study across 3 sites — Beth Israel Deaconess Medical Center (BIDMC) in Massachusetts, Geisinger Health System (GHS) in Pennsylvania, and Harborview Medical Center (HMC) in Washington — found that most clinicians had positive or neutral experiences with OpenNotes (a national initiative that promotes sharing notes with patients45).
+When asked about the most difficult aspect of OpenNotes, 3 out of 4 clinicians commented that nothing was difficult and that they experienced no changes in their practice.
 Several doctors acknowledged fears about an additional time burden and offending or worrying patients — but said that these concerns didn’t materialize.

 The majority of patients who participated in the study used OpenNotes.
-Out of roughly 13,500 patients with access to provider notes, more than 11,000 had opened at least 1 note.
+Out of roughly 13,500 patients with access to clinician notes, more than 11,000 had opened at least 1 note.

-Providers fear that patients may misinterpret or misunderstand their notes — causing more worry for patients and more work for providers.
+Clinicians fear that patients may misinterpret or misunderstand their notes — causing more worry for patients and more work for clinicians.

-For most providers, sharing notes doesn’t affect their workload — and using OpenNotes improves patients’ engagement and sense of ownership over their care.
+For most clinicians, sharing notes doesn’t affect their workload — and using OpenNotes improves patients’ engagement and sense of ownership over their care.